estella-warwick/BumbleBox/README.md

 ```bash
 pip install dask –break-system-packages`
 ```
+Amazing!
+You have now downloaded all the necessary packages to run the BumbleBox on the Raspberry Pi.

-6. Download the BumbleBox code onto your Raspberry Pi.
+6. Next, download the BumbleBox code onto your Raspberry Pi.
 To download the code, click the green 'Code' button on the main BumbleBox page and then press the 'Download Zip' button.
 After downloading the folder onto the Pi and unzipping it, you might want to put the folder onto the Pi's Desktop so you can access it easily.

 ![download-zip-example-github](https://github.com/Crall-Lab/BumbleBox/assets/102829182/961ca94d-ce7b-4b3b-a8c8-8560dd3a271c)